mikeizbicki/lab-transactions/README.md

 ```
 to count the total number of transactions inserted with your improved FOR UPDATE code.
 You should get a number significantly larger than you got in the previous task.
-I get around 20000, a bit more than a 10x increase.

 ## Takeaway